hazelcast/hazelcast/site/docs/architecture/fault-tolerance.md

 3. Snapshot done, barrier forwarded.

-Even though `x1` and `x2` occur after the barrier, the processor consumed and processed them, updating its state accordingly.
+Even though `x1` and `x2` occur after the barrier, the processor consumed and processed them before processing the barrier, updating its state accordingly.
 If the computation job stops and restarts, this state will be restored from the snapshot and then the source will replay `x1` and `x2`.
 The processor will think it got two new items.

 ## Data Safety